mljs/spectra-fitting/README.md

 Curve fitting method in javascript.

-This is a spectra fitting package to optimize the position (x), max intensity (y), full width at half maximum (width) and the ratio of gaussian contribution (mu) if it's required.
+This is a spectra fitting package to optimize the position (x), max intensity (y), full width at half maximum (FWHM = width) and the ratio of gaussian contribution (mu) if it's required.
 It supports three kind of shapes:

 | Name         |                                                                                                                            Equation                                                                                                                             |
 | ------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |